skycoin/User-Manuals/Checking the Genuineness of your Skywallet.md

 # Checking the Genuineness of your Skywallet

-## Checking your Skywallet Shipment Package for Tampering
+## Checking your Skywallet Package for Tampering

 Once you receive the Skywallet shipment, please check for any physical tampering or damage of any sorts to the package.

 Tampering or damage can be anything from a small tear on the package to a package that is torn open.

-**Please do not accept a shipment which seems to have tampered in any such ways.**
+**Do not accept a shipment which seems to be damaged in any such way.**

 ### An Untampered Shipment: